mathobi/systoles/README.md

 # Shortest Systoles in H(1,1)

-This program computes systolic rations of Origamis in the stratum H(1,1).
+This program computes systolic ratios of Origamis in the stratum H(1,1).
 The algorithm is described in [this preprint](https://arxiv.org/abs/1809.10327v2) and the code is documented.